-Possible solutions include:
+Possible solutions, include:

 - Assign an independent legal advisor to manage the data room for the duration of the M&A transaction.
 In this case, neither sell-side nor buy-side has administrative rights. - Let the buy-side retain administrative access and agree to share a final report of the documents accessed by the buy-side party at the conclusion of the M&A transaction.
-This way the sell-side party has full transparency and a record of which files the buy-side viewed should they require this information later. - Grant administrative rights to key individuals on both the buy-side and sell-side.
+This way the sell-side party has full transparency and a record of which files the buy-side viewed should they require this information later.